epfl-ada/ada-2022-project-souvladaki/README.md

 # Common sense on Wikipedia links position
 This is the proposal of our ADA project, in which we are working on the Wikispeedia dataset.
 For this milestone we provide:
 - This README as our official project proposal
-- The initial_analysis.ipynb which contains some initial analysis steps for the dataset.
+- The initial_analysis.ipynb which contains our initial analysis steps for the dataset.
+The notebook has methods both for gaining insight about the general structure of the data in Wikispeedia, and for processing the link position if articles.

 This proposal follows the roadmap below:
 * [Abstract](#Abstract)